-Martin, J.R. & Maton, K. (in press, 2017) Systemic functional linguistics and Legitimation Code Theory on education: Rethinking field and knowledge structure, Onomázein.
+Martin, J.R. & Maton, K. (2017) Systemic functional linguistics and Legitimation Code Theory on education: Rethinking field and knowledge structure, Onomázein, March: 12-45.

 Maton, K., Martin, J. R. & Matruglio, E. (2016) LCT and systemic functional linguistics: Enacting complementary theories for explanatory power, in K. Maton, S. Hood & S. Shay (eds) Knowledge-building: Educational studies in Legitimation Code Theory, London: Routledge.